opengeospatial/OGC-Web-API-Guidelines/README.md

 [Follow the discussion on GitHub Issue 10 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/10)

 More then 70 HTTP status codes exist (summary in RFC 7231).
-You should reduce to the most important ones
+You should reduce the use in your API to the most important ones.
+For example:

 | Option Set #1 – Basic set |  Option Set #2 – Additional
 | -- | --